huangyang-666/CAASR/README.md

 # CAASR: A Real-World Animation Super-Resolution Benchmark with Color Degradation and Multi-Scale Multi-Frequency Alignment
 CAASR:
+CAASR is dedicated to promoting the use of super resolution in animation.
+We contribute a training method and a modernized dataset dedicated to animation super-resolution.

-Update：
+:dart: Update：

-Visualization：
+:book: Visualization：

-Installation：
+:surfer: Installation：

-Fast Inference：
+:hearts: Fast Inference：

-Pretrain Weight：
+:clubs: Pretrain Weight：

-Train：
+:tophat: Train：

-Test：
+:beer: Test：

-Citation：
+:chocolate_bar: Citation：

-License：
+:house: License：

-Acknowledgement：
+:rocket: Acknowledgement：

 :airplane: We will continue to refine this project over time, and we encourage each reader to further explore the application of advanced super-resolution methods in animation.